marcietolbert/marcietolbert/README.md

 <br>
 <br>

-> ***Lab Objective: Delves into the process of monitoring and analyzing network traffic to identify anomalies and suspicious activity.***
+> ***Lab Objective: Delve into the process of monitoring and analyzing network traffic to identify anomalies and suspicious activity.***

 | Network Traffic Analysis                              | Associated Project         |
 |-----------------------------------------------|----------------------------|